 47 Comments

-Feb 7Liked by Post-liberal Pete
+Feb 7Liked by Pete

 Fantastic summation.